How does Cognocient's semantic similarity caching work?

 Eliminate redundant API calls — both exact duplicates and semantically equivalent prompts.
 A 30% cache hit rate reduces your AI bill by 25–35%.
 Some FAQ workloads reach 70%+.

 Cognocient caches semantically equivalent prompts — not just exact duplicates.
-When a new prompt is close enough to a cached one, Cognocient returns the cached response in under 10ms.
+When a new prompt is close enough to a cached one, Cognocient returns the cached response without calling the provider.
 A 30% cache hit rate typically reduces your AI bill by 25–35%.

 | Metric | Value |